elixir-europe-training/ELIXIR-Training-SPLASH/pages/lifecycle/deliver.md

 ### General considerations

-*Registrations*
-* Registration: Set up a registration process that collects information needed to select participants or define clearly that this is a “first come - first serve” setup.
-Consider collecting demographic data for future analysis.
-Make sure to protect sensitive data and participant information.
-Hybrid/in-person events: Ask for attendance mode and dietary restrictions if needed.
+**Course announcement**
-* Course Announcement: Publish a course announcement on relevant platforms (e.g., [TeSS](https://tess.elixir-europe.org/), newsletters, social media, email) including the following information:
+Publish a course announcement on relevant platforms (e.g., [TeSS](https://tess.elixir-europe.org/), newsletters, social media, email) including the following information:
 * Short description
 * Learning Objectives
 * Target audience
 * Fee
 * Delivery mode
 * Dates and location
 * Prerequisites and eligibility
 * Related courses in learning path or curriculum
 * Funding/sponsors

+**Registration**
+Set up a registration process that collects information needed to select participants or define clearly that this is a “first come - first serve” setup.
+Consider collecting demographic data for future analysis.
+Make sure to protect sensitive data and participant information.
+Hybrid/in-person events: Ask for attendance mode and dietary restrictions if needed.

+**Participant selection and assessment**
-* Participant selection and assessment: When applicable, review the registration form and select participants based on their prior knowledge and skills and the criteria.
+If applicable, review the registration form and select participants based on their prior knowledge and skills and the criteria.

-*Course technical resources*:
+**Course technical resources**
 * Compute resources: Prepare access to compute resources, learning management systems, notebooks, …
 * Prepare any non-digital resource
 * Feedback: Prepare the event-specific feedback survey to be shared afterwards with participants as well as a trainer’s reflection document for the trainers (and observers, if any).